All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How long will I stay on the 0.25mg dose?

 In clinical trials, the 0.25mg phase lasted four weeks.
-However, your physician may extend or shorten this period based on how you respond.
+But your physician may extend or shorten this period based on how you respond.
 Some patients benefit from a longer adjustment period, especially if GI side effects are a concern.

 What should I do if I feel nauseous after my injection?